octopuscreative/playbook/site/content/pages/8.javascript/4.smoothstatejs/index.md

   -
     type: markdown
     md_content: |
+      SmoothState is a really nifty and simple way to bring our sites into the 21st century by elminating full page refreshes and loading only the content we specify within the SmoothState container.

       ```
       # The the defined area that we want to AJAX-ify.
       $main = $('#main')

       (($) ->
-        module.init()

-        # Handle internal page transitions with smoothstate.
+        # Instantiate the smooth state.
         smoothState = $main.smoothState
           debug: true
-          loadingClass: 'is-loading' # Show loader when is loading.
+          loadingClass: 'is-loading' # Do things with CSS while the page is transitioning.
           # anchors: 'a'
           # blacklist: 'form'

           onBefore: ($currentTarget) ->
+            # We can clean up things like event bindings here if needed.
-            # $currentTarget is the link that was clicked.
+            # $currentTarget is jQuery object of the link that was clicked.
-            #
-            # Clean up any event bindings here.

           onStart:
-            duration: # Duration of the out animation.
+            duration: 1000 # Duration of the out animation.

             render: ->
               # Transition out the old content.

           onReady:
-            duration: # Duration of the in animation.
+            duration: 1000 # Duration of the in animation.
             render: ($main, $newContent) ->

                 # Load the new content to the container.
                 $('#main').html($newContent)